Menu

 Jekyll Island, GA

-GEMSA invites those interested in contributing to EMS in Georgia to submit proposals for presentation for the 2024 GEMSA Providers & Educators Conference scheduled for Oct.
-15-18, 2024 in Jeykll Island, GA.
+GEMSA invites those interested in contributing to EMS in Georgia to submit proposals for presentation for the 2026 GEMSA Providers & Educators Conference.

 SUBMIT: Submissions must be submitted online using the ONLINE SUBMISSION FORM HERE.